m-aparna/Green-Buddy/README.md

 - **Guest Users:** Access basic plant information without signing up.
 Guest users have limited functionality.

-- **Registered Users:** Access additional features including personalized care guides, weather alerts, YouTube video suggestions, and nearby gardening shops.
-Registered users can also save notes.
+- **Registered Users:** Users can sign-up once and keep using the platform by logging in every other time.
+Access additional features including personalized care guides, weather alerts, YouTube video recommendations, and nearby gardening shops.
+Registered users can also maintain a personal plant collection.

-**2. Plant Information Search:** Enter a plant name to get detailed information, including common and scientific names.
+**2. Plant Information Search:** Enter a plant name to get detailed information, including common / scientific names and a description about the plant.

 **3. Plant Care Guides:** Step-by-step guides for registered users on watering, pruning, and sunlight requirement.

 **4. Garden Shop Finder:** Find nearby gardening shops with ratings, addresses, and opening hours.
+Also includes integration with Google Maps.

-**5. YouTube Video Recommendations:** Get suggestions for helpful plant care videos from trusted experts.
+**5. YouTube Video Recommendations:** Get suggestions for helpful plant care videos from top-rated influencers.

 **6. 5-Day Weather Forecast with Alerts:** Receive a detailed 5-day weather forecast with alerts and suggestions based on your plants’ growth stages.
 Stay informed about sudden weather changes to protect your garden.

 **7. Plant Collections:** Track your plants by adding and managing details like name, species, and care schedule.
 Option to add new plants or delete existing ones.

-**8. Signup Facility:** Guest users can sign up to unlock personalized features and save their garden information.

-## ✅ Tools/Technologies Used:
+## ✅ Tools/Technologies Used

-### Backend:

-- Flask Version 2.3.3

-- Python 3.12.5 or higher

-- SQLAlchemy 2.0.32

-- pytest 8.3.2

 ### Front end:
+- HTML (Jinja2 Templating language)
 - Bootstrap v5.0

-- HTML

-  (Jinja2 Templating language)

 - CSS

-## 🌐 Important API and url used for the project:
+### Backend:
+- Python v3.12.x
+- Flask v3.0.x
+- pytest v8.0.x

+## 🌐 APIs Used

 - [Weather API](https://openweathermap.org/api)

    This is an open source API that offers real time weather data services for a current location.

-       https://api.openweathermap.org/data/2.5/forecast??q={city name}&appid={API key}&units=metric
+   `https://api.openweathermap.org/data/2.5/forecast??q={city name}&appid={API key}&units=metric`

-   This is the Base url used for fetching data from weather information.Add your API key and cityname to fetch weather data.
+   This is the Base url used for fetching data from weather information.
+Add your API key and cityname to fetch weather data.

 - [Plant API](https://perenual.com/docs/api)